gdemarcsek/bsideslux18/README.md

  @{APP_ROOT}/templates/*.html r,
 ```

-Now we can work our way further in the application following the logs, creating a child profile this time for ImageMagick.
+We can work our way further in the application following the logs, creating a child profile this time for ImageMagick.
 As we follow the logs, nothing should surprise us too much, but we should stick with following the audit logs - those never lie (e.g. it will show you real paths resolving all symbolic links and because they are from the running application, we are seeing the results corresponding to the current runtime environment)

 ```
 # SNIPPET-imagemagick-subprofile